 The Stress–Illness Connection

 Stress is so widespread that the word tends to lose its meaning.
 In neuroscientists’ terms, stress is defined as: “Conditions where an environmental demand exceeds the natural regulatory capacity of an organism, in particular situations that include unpredictability and uncontrollability.”
 The stress response is meant to improve your chances of surviving a physical threat to your safety temporarily, but prolonged, frequent or extreme stress can have devastating effects on the body and brain.
-It is fair to say that nearly all illness is stress-related: it’s either caused by stress, aggravated by stress or causes stress.
-While the mechanisms by which stress contributes to the disease process remains to be fully understood, research shows that chronic stress causes significant dysfunction of the neuroendocrine system.
+It is fair to say that nearly all illness is stress-related: it either causes stress, is caused by stress or is aggravated by stress.
+While the mechanisms by which stress contributes to the disease process is yet to be fully understood, research shows that chronic stress causes significant dysfunction of the neuroendocrine system.

 There are many health challenges associated with chronic stress such